tgeek77/tor-fied-lamp/README.md

   <dd>db uses the official mariadb image from http://hub.docker.com</dd>

   <dt>apache</dt>
-  <dd>apache is my own image that is build but the attached dockerfile.</dd>
+  <dd>apache is my own image that is build by the attached dockerfile.</dd>
 </dl>

 Dockerfile uses ubuntu:latest and installs a list of packages including apache2, php, and some standard dependancies.
 The list of packages can be changed or added to as needed for your own personal needs.